 With the increasing use of the Internet in all geographic regions and by diverse linguistic groups of the world, the demand for a multilingual Internet has become more intense.
 Many Internet applications are now able to accept as input and display characters from a broad range of languages and scripts.
-The introduction of internationalized domain names (IDN) at the top level of the Domain Name System (DNS) culminates a global effort to fully internationalize domain names.
+The introduction of internationalized domain names (IDN) at the top level of the Domain Name System (DNS) culminates a global effort to fully internationalize domain names.1

-As the Internet is becoming more internationalised, questions arises of the domain registration database (Whois database) and the protocol (Whois protocol) to support this.
-The issues is best summarized by the following statement from the Internet Architecture Board (IAB) in RFC 4690:
+As the Internet is becoming more internationalised, questions arise about the domain registration database (Whois2 database) and the protocol (WHOIS protocol) to support this.
+The following statement from the Internet Architecture Board (IAB), found in RFC 4690, summarizes the issues: